 Where to stay: Enjoy true ski in ski out access and onsite services like a rental shop and complimentary town shuttle as a guest at the Mammoth Mountain Inn.

-Where to stay: You can watch all the pond skimming action right from the Sheraton Steamboat Resort ground, which is Steamboat’s only full-service ski in ski out resort.
+Where to stay: Pond skimming action is just right around the corner from One Steamboat Place, which is Steamboat’s only full-service ski in ski out resort.

 Where to stay: Situated just 200 yards from the lifts, the Grand Lodge provides affordable, spacious accommodations and easy access to the all the base-area shenanigans.